Chip on board

-Chip on board (COB) is a method of circuit board manufacturing in which the integrated circuits (e.g. microprocessors) are attached (wired, bonded directly) to a printed circuit board, and covered by a blob of epoxy.
-By eliminating the packaging of individual semiconductor devices, the completed product can be more compact, lighter, and less costly.
+Chip on board (COB) is a method of circuit board manufacturing in which integrated circuits (e.g. microprocessors) are attached (wired, bonded directly) to a printed circuit board, and covered by a blob of epoxy.
+Chip on board eliminates the packaging of individual semiconductor devices, which allows a completed product to be less costly, lighter, and more compact.
 In some cases, COB construction improves the operation of radio frequency systems by reducing the inductance and capacitance of integrated circuit leads.

 COB effectively merges two levels of electronic packaging: level 1 (components) and level 2 (wiring boards), and may be referred to as "level 1.5".

 Construction

 A finished semiconductor wafer is cut into dies.
 Each die is then physically bonded to the PCB.

 Three different methods are used to connect the terminal pads of the integrated circuit (or other semiconductor device) with the conductive traces of the printed circuit board.

 Flip chip

 In "flip chip on board", the device is inverted, with the top layer of metallization facing the circuit board.
 Small balls of solder are placed on the circuit board traces where connections to the chip are required.
 The chip and board are passed through a reflow soldering process to make the electrical connections.